 Marine Corps Tuition Assistance

-- In order to get started with Marine Corps Tuition Assistance, you will need to contact your Marine Corps Voluntary Education Center to receive educational counseling and to determine which courses and classes you will request for TA funding.
+In order to get started with USMC Tuition Assistance, you will need to contact your Marine Corps Voluntary Education Center to receive educational counseling and to determine which courses and classes you will request for TA funding.

-- You will need to complete a TA application in WebTa and make sure about the amounts for tuition.
+- Complete a TA application in WebTa and make sure about the amounts for tuition.
 Fees for classes cannot be paid using TA funds.

-- You will need to start your application 60 days in advance of the term start date and can apply on any computer.
+- Start your application 60 days in advance of the term start date and can apply on any computer.

-- You will need to have served on active duty or in the Marine Corps Reserve for 24 months.
+- Have served on active duty or in the Marine Corps Reserve for 24 months.

-- You will need to serve on active duty through the last day of the course.
+- Need to serve on active duty through the last day of the course.

-- You will need to have passed the most recent Physical Fitness Assessment (PFA) or received a waiver for it.
+- Passed the most recent Physical Fitness Assessment (PFA) or received a waiver for it.

-- If this is applicable, you will have needed to have been recommended for a promotion.
+- If applicable, you will have needed to have been recommended for a promotion.

-- You will need to have completed the MCI Personal Financial Management Course.
+- Completed the MCI Personal Financial Management Course.

 - If you are enlisted, you will need to have an EAS date at least 60 days beyond the completion date of the requested class.

-- You can not have received a NJP within six months.
+- Cannot have received a NJP within six months.

-- You can’t be assigned to MOS school or residential or nonresidential PME
+- Can’t be assigned to MOS school or residential or nonresidential PME

 Please note that the US Marine Corps does not have a separate ROTC program.
 However, if you are interested, you can choose the Marine Option within the Naval ROTC program.
-To qualify for this program, you need to:
+To qualify for this program, you need to be:

-- Be at least 17 years old and no older than 23.
+- At least 17 years old and no older than 23.

-- Be physically qualified to meet the Marine Corps standards.
+- Physically qualified to meet the Marine Corps standards.

-- You will need a basic SAT combined score of 1000 or a 22 composite score on the ACT.
+- Basic SAT combined score of 1000 or a 22 composite score on the ACT.